lightningtgc/MProgress.js/README.md

 MProgress.js
 ============

-Google Material Design Progress bar
+Google Material Design Progress Linear bar.

+It using CSS3 and pure js, and it's not depend on any library.

 ## Type